Is the new business model for publishers to be selling over-priced and under-performing services to writers?

 As The Alliance of Independent Authors (ALLi)‘s Services Watchdog, Ben Galley, puts it: “Author Solutions [is] the company which owns AuthorHouse and Xlibris, companies which make my blood boil, who sell overpriced packages to unaware authors, to ‘help' them publish sub-standard books.
 S&S have really gone down in my opinion here.”

-When we started The Alliance last April, companies like Author Solutions loomed large in our minds, companies who had little interest in good writing, in creative excellence or even, in some cases, in decent business practice, whose only interest in publishing or the literary world was to make a handsome profit out of writers’ dreams
+When we started The Alliance last April, companies like Author Solutions loomed large in our minds, companies who displayed little interest in good writing, in creative excellence or even, in some cases, in decent business practice, whose only interest in publishing or the literary world appeared to be making a handsome profit out of writers' dreams

-As well as bringing writers who want to self-publish together, from the outset ALLi also offered a Partner Membership to service providers who were willing to be vetted by our authors.
+This is why, as well as connecting writers who want to self-publish well to work together for each other, from the outset ALLi also offered a Partner Membership to service providers who were willing to be vetted by our authors.

-And we are delighted to have been joined by partners of great skill and integrity — many of whom are writers themselves or otherwise embedded in writing and publishing.
-Accessible through a search database on the member section of our website, their services are ethically delivered, transparent around terms and conditions and value for money.
+We are delighted to have been joined by many partners of great skill and integrity, many of whom are writers themselves or otherwise embedded in the writing and publishing industry.
+Accessible through a searchable database in the member zone of our website, Partner services are ethically delivered and transparent around terms and conditions and value for money.

 A quick comparison: we have book designers, excellent at their trade, who've seen their books at the top of the Amazon charts, starting as low as $150 for an ebook cover.
 Formatters who will sort your manuscript for e-publication or print-on-demand for as little as $99, depending on length.
 And we point writers in the direction of software and other tools.
 For example, many of our members use software like Scrivener, which allows you to compile your manuscript for Amazon and all other platforms, at a cost of $45, once-off (discounted for our members).